 Subjects who are naïve to pump therapy will have the opportunity to participate in a saline trial during the standard therapy phase.
 A saline trial consists of wearing a cleared Omnipod® DASH System with the Pod filled with saline to simulate pump therapy.
 This would enable subjects to familiarize themselves with the basic concepts of basal and bolus insulin delivery as well as provide the experience of wearing an on-body device prior to their participation in the hybrid closed-loop phase, if they choose to do so.
 This is optional and not required.
+If a pump naïve subject is also a current G6 user that meets the criteria as stated above, the subject will complete the saline trial prior to enrollment in the study.

 Visit 2 represents the commencement of the standard therapy phase.
-All scheduled assessments will be performed according to Table 2: Schedule of Assessments.
+All scheduled assessments will be performed according to Table 2: Schedule of Assessments for Phase 1 and Phase 2.
 This visit will include:

 - Review of concomitant medications

 - Average total daily insulin (approximately over the past 7 days)

 - Average total daily basal insulin (approximately over the past 7 days)

 - Average total daily bolus insulin (approximately over the past 7 days)

-- Review pump settings/MDI dosing
+- Review of pump settings/MDI dosing

+- Assessment of AEs

-- Completion of questionnaires (see Table 3: Questionnaires for specific requirements by age group):
+- Completion of questionnaires (see Table 4: Questionnaires for specific requirements by age group):

 - WHO-5

 - Used to measure current mental well-being

 - EQ-5D

 - Used to measure quality of life

 - T1DDS

 - Used to measure four critical dimensions of distress

 - DTSQs

 - Used to measure satisfaction with diabetes treatment regimens

 - Hypoglycemia Confidence Scale

 - Used to measure hypoglycemia unawareness, hypoglycemia frequency, severity and impact

 - HABS

 - Used to measure critical dimensions of hypoglycemia related concerns and confidence

 - PSQI

 - Used to measure sleep disturbance and usual sleep habits

 - IDSS (T1)

 - Used to measure patient satisfaction with their devices and impact on quality of life

 - SUS

-- Used to measure usability of a system - PAID-(Teen, Child) - Measures diabetes-related burden - Training on Glucagon administration and information on treatment of hypo/hyperglycemia - All subjects are required to have access to glucagon and receive training on how to deliver the medication - Study device training per manufacturer's instructions (CGM - blinded, BG, and ketone meters) - Dispensing of CGM (blinded for non-G6 users), BG, and ketone meter - QC testing of BG and ketone meter - Must pass at least one level of quality control testing prior to dispensing - CGM sensor placement (if applicable) - Approved anatomical locations for CGM sensor placement will be reinforced as well as the importance of using approved locations
+- Used to measure usability of a system

+- PAID-(Teen, Child)

+- Measures diabetes-related burden

+- Training on Glucagon administration and information on treatment of hypo/hyperglycemia

+- All subjects are required to have access to glucagon and receive training on how to deliver the medication - Study device training per manufacturer's instructions (CGM - blinded, BG, and ketone meters) - Dispensing of CGM (blinded for non-G6 users), BG, and ketone meter - QC testing of BG and ketone meter - Must pass at least one level of quality control testing prior to dispensing - CGM sensor placement (Enrollment) - Approved anatomical locations for CGM sensor placement will be reinforced as well as the importance of using approved locations